Experimental Realization of Device-Independent Quantum Randomness Expansion: Experimental Results

 The final result is given by

 The blocked algorithm is slower than the full FFT algorithm, but it saves memory.
-We perform the extraction calculation on a personal computer with 32 Gbytes memory by dividing the original data into 500 blocks, which takes 56 hrs including data loading and computation.
+We perform the extraction calculation on a personal computer with 32 Gbytes memory by dividing the original data into 1200 blocks (corresponding to $l=3.92\times 10^8$), which takes about 85 hrs including data loading and computation.